DeveloperKaleb/PortfolioWebPage/README.md

 ## PortfolioWebPage

 This project was one of my first projects in my bootcamp journey.
-It was all done by me and reflects things I knew how to do at the moment I did it (late Oct 2021).
+It was all done by me and had refleced things I knew how to do at the moment I did it (late Oct 2021).
+I've begun changes and willl likely continue playing with the page.

 The project is currently live and can be found [here](https://developerkaleb.github.io/PortfolioWebPage/).

-I intend to come back and incorporate more of what I know when I have time.
-Things I'd like to add include buttons, a form, and more styling.